newnewcoder/jboss-curl-deploy-gradle-plugin/README.md

     password = '<password>'
     warName = '<war file name that will be deploy>' warPath = '<war file path>'
-    debug = false //set to true for debug mode, that just print curl command.
+    debug = false //set to true for debug mode, that just print Request object's properties.
 }
 ~~~